nickluke89/Sourcing-Mastery/README.md

 My sourcing expertise lie in software engineering however, my focus has shifted recently to cloud and infrastructure as MessageBird begins development of our own platform in AWS.

-My interests ↠ Space 🛰  Star Wars/GoT/LOTR 💫  Sports ⚽️  Technology 🚀
+My interests ↠ Space 🛰  Star Wars/ GoT/ LOTR 💫  Sports ⚽️  Technology 🚀

 Why create this recruitment resource list and open source it?
 Energy in energy out my friends 🌍 💚